psaikido/hugle.uk/content/hk/bucket/dont-freak-out.md

 stop trying to fix it
 stop trying

-its only a false alarm
+it's only a false alarm
 remember your heart
 is both good and true
 and is made up out of